This page provides information on the Brute Force GI engine.

 For more details on the render settings used within the Brute force GI engine, please see the Brute Force Settings page.

-The following diagram shows the way rays are traced when using the Brute Force GI.
+The diagram on the right shows the way rays are traced when using the Brute Force GI.
 Since the method is view dependent, the first rays (Black) are traced from the camera into the scene in order to determine the points for which GI is going to be calculated.
 Then the Primary bounces (Red) are traced into the scene - the number of rays traced depends on the Subdivs parameter.
 The Secondary bounce rays (Blue) are traced only when Brute Force GI is used for secondary GI engine.
 In that case a single ray is traced for each bounce and the number of bounces depends on the Secondary Bounces parameter.